Last updated on March 2, 2025

 Perception Bobblehead | Illustration by Marina Ortega Lorente

-The cycle of Bobbleheads are artifacts from the Fallout Commander decks representing rare items a player can use to boost their stats in the Fallout games.
-They’re named after the six ability scores in the Fallout universe; the “SPECIAL” system refers to Strength, Perception, Endurance, Charisma, Intelligence, Agility, and Luck, with each bobblehead corresponding to a different SPECIAL stat.
-While some in-game bobbleheads increase more specific abilities, like “Big Guns” or “Lockpicking,” we haven’t seen any of those released yet.
+The cycle of Bobbleheads are artifacts from the Fallout Commander decks that represent rare items a player can use to boost their stats in the Fallout games.
+Theyโre named after the six ability scores in the Fallout universe; the โSPECIALโ system refers to Strength, Perception, Endurance, Charisma, Intelligence, Agility, and Luck, with each bobblehead corresponding to a different SPECIAL stat.
+While some in-game bobbleheads increase more specific abilities, like โBig Gunsโ or โLockpicking,โ we havenโt seen any of those or released yet.

 #7.
 Charisma Bobblehead

-Charisma Bobblehead lets us use our guile and influence to amass an army of loyal soldier tokens.
-Charisma Bobblehead is a 7-mana investment before you’ll see any soldier tokens, though, and even more if you consider the cost of the other Bobbleheads we need to play to start pushing that X value.
+Charisma Bobblehead lets us use our guile and influence to amass an army of loyal soldiers.
+Charisma Bobblehead is a 7-mana investment before youโll see any soldier tokens, though, and more if you consider the cost of the other Bobbleheads we need to play to start pushing that X value.

-Unfortunately, the Charisma Bobblehead might be the worst one of the bunch.
-The investment for a maximum of seven 1/1 soldier tokens is just too heavy; if we can even manage to get all seven on the field.
+Unfortunately, the Charisma Bobblehead is the worst one of the bunch.
+The investment for a maximum of seven 1/1 soldier tokens is just too heavy; if we manage to get all seven on the field.

 #6.
 Strength Bobblehead

-Strength Bobblehead starts out at a 3-mana-for-1 +1/+1 counter rate, strikingly similar to Dragon Blood, but with the added benefit of being a mana rock on top of that.
-We’ll hope to see two to three counters per activation, but investing tutors and mana into fetching the rest of the Bobbleheads might prove a bad tradeoff.
-Honestly, Strength Bobblehead’s greatest strength (sorry) is its utility as 3-mana ramp with the possibility of growing a creature.
+Strength Bobblehead starts out at a 3-mana-for-1 +1/+1 counter rate, strikingly similar to Dragon Blood, but with the added benefit of providing mana on top of that.
+We hope to see two to three counters per activation, but investing tutors and mana into fetching the rest of the Bobbleheads might prove a bad tradeoff.
+Honestly, Strength Bobbleheadโs greatest strength (sorry) is its utility as 3-mana ramp with the possibility of growing a creature.
 Its narrow use makes it one of the least useful of the bunch, and there are easier ways to put +1/+1s on creatures and ramp at the same time, like Gyre Sage.
+So look to the colors that have the hardest time powering up creatures like blue or black that might need access to more powerups.

 #5.
 Intelligence Bobblehead

 Arcane Encyclopedia, while not a direct comparison, still beats out the Intelligence Bobblehead in terms of value.
-Where the Encyclopedia sinks 9 mana after it’s drawn you two cards, the Bobblehead will have sunk 13.
-Compared to the other Bobbleheads, Intelligence is barely making the cut into the “playable” zone.
+Where the Encyclopedia sinks 9 mana after itโs drawn you two cards, the Bobblehead will have sunk 13.
+You feel bad if you don't have at least four other bobbleheads from the cycle before you activate the card draw.
+Compared to the other Bobbleheads, Intelligence barely makes the cut into the โplayableโ zone.

 #4.
 Endurance Bobblehead